psthomas/psthomas.github.io/_posts/2018-11-26-convergence.md

 So a similar pattern is present, but the betas aren't convincingly negative anymore.
 One might argue that excluding post 2006 data is unfair because it leaves out years of high growth for low and middle income countries.
 This is true, and I could try to construct a non-recession counterfactual for the rich countries to help deal with this but I won't for now.

 One could also argue that the recession and subsequent lower growth years were due to natural structural features of our economy so a policy response wouldn't have helped.
 I disagree with this argument for a few reasons discussed more [here](https://www.nytimes.com/2018/09/30/opinion/the-economic-future-isnt-what-it-used-to-be-wonkish.html) and [here](https://voxeu.org/article/europes-fiscal-policy-doom-loop).
 Mainly, I find it implausible that structural factors would manifest themselves immediately during a financial crisis rather than steadily over time.
-For example, here are the projected vs. actual GDP numbers for the US and EU for the past few years:
+For example, here are the projected vs. actual GDP numbers for the US and Eurozone for the past few years:

 <figure style="text-align:center">
 	<a href="{{ site.baseurl }}/images/convergence/usprojections.png"><img src="{{ site.baseurl }}/images/convergence/usprojections.png"></a>